 Best side dishes for baked pork chops

 Without a doubt, the best side dish for pork chops is good old mashed potatoes, although many other side dishes will work.
 If you do decide to go with mashed potatoes, try these garlic mashed potatoes.
 They are a treat and I am sure that once you try them you will be making them over and over again.
-Add some sauerkraut, homemade pickles or pickled cherry peppers and it’s a heaven in your mouth.
+Add some sauerkraut, homemade fermented pickles, canned dill pickles or pickled cherry peppers and it's a heaven in your mouth.

 - 6 pork loin pork chops (cut 1 inch thick)